HB-425

 2026-08-01

-Establishes that it is an unfair or deceptive trade practice for any corporation, organization, or person to engage in a commercial transaction with a Louisiana consumer through an automated system (chatbot, AI agent, avatar, or similar technology) without clearly and conspicuously notifying the consumer that they are interacting with an automated system rather than a human.
-The violation is triggered when the consumer either is not notified or may reasonably believe they are engaging with a human.
-Creates a private right of action for affected consumers, with actual damages plus statutory damages up to $1,000 per consumer and class action caps of $10 million, plus civil penalties up to $5 million.
-The Attorney General may also seek injunctive relief.
+Establishes that it is an unfair or deceptive trade practice in Louisiana for any corporation, organization, or person to engage in a commercial transaction with a consumer using an automated system (chatbot, AI agent, avatar, or similar technology) without clearly disclosing that the consumer is interacting with a non-human system or where the consumer may reasonably believe they are engaging with a human.
+The bill creates a private right of action for affected consumers, with actual damages plus statutory damages up to $1,000 per consumer (or up to $10 million for a class).
+The Attorney General may seek injunctive relief, and courts may impose civil penalties up to $5 million.
+The bill applies only in commercial transaction contexts and does not cover non-commercial AI interactions.

 Summary

-Establishes that it is an unfair or deceptive trade practice for any corporation, organization, or person to engage in a commercial transaction with a Louisiana consumer through an automated system (chatbot, AI agent, avatar, or similar technology) without clearly and conspicuously notifying the consumer that they are interacting with an automated system rather than a human.
-The violation is triggered when the consumer either is not notified or may reasonably believe they are engaging with a human.
-Creates a private right of action for affected consumers, with actual damages plus statutory damages up to $1,000 per consumer and class action caps of $10 million, plus civil penalties up to $5 million.
-The Attorney General may also seek injunctive relief.
+Establishes that it is an unfair or deceptive trade practice in Louisiana for any corporation, organization, or person to engage in a commercial transaction with a consumer using an automated system (chatbot, AI agent, avatar, or similar technology) without clearly disclosing that the consumer is interacting with a non-human system or where the consumer may reasonably believe they are engaging with a human.
+The bill creates a private right of action for affected consumers, with actual damages plus statutory damages up to $1,000 per consumer (or up to $10 million for a class).
+The Attorney General may seek injunctive relief, and courts may impose civil penalties up to $5 million.
+The bill applies only in commercial transaction contexts and does not cover non-commercial AI interactions.

 Enforcement & Penalties